fission/docs.fission.io/docs/content/tutorial/developer-workflow.md

 Note that running _apply_ more than once is equivalent to running it
 once: in other words, it's idempotent.

-## Usage

-## Summary
+## Usage Summary

-Start using Fission's declarative specs in 3 steps:
+Start using Fission's declarative application specifications in 3 steps:

  1. Initialize a directory of specs: `fission spec init`
  1. Generate some YAMLs: `fission function create --spec ...`